jonross/kugl/README.md

 ## Installing

+Kugel requires Python 3.9 or later, and kubectl.

 **This is an alpha release.**  Please expect bugs and backward-incompatible changes.

 If you don't mind Kugel cluttering your Python with its [dependencies](./requirements.txt), run